-Sales Comparison Approach \$20,000.00
+Sales Comparison Approach \$165,900.00

-Income Capitalization Approach Not Applicable
+Income Capitalization Approach Not Developed

-Cost Approach Not Applicable
+Cost Approach Not Developed

 The sales comparison approach is often considered to provide the most reliable indication of value because it addresses direct sales of comparable properties.
 We have found properties which are believed to share some characteristics with the subject and have been able to make adjustments for those characteristics which differ from the property to be appraised.
-After adjustment, each of the properties compared to the subject parcel results in a reasonable indication of value for the property to be appraised.
-Since the subject parcel is a vacant tract of land, this is the only approach applied and presented in this analysis.
+After adjustment, each of the properties compared to the subject property results in a reasonable indication of value for the property to be appraised.
+Since the subject property is a vacant tract of land, this is the only approach applied and presented in this analysis.

 An income approach to value is often preferred when analyzing the value of an income producing property.
 Through the application of the income capitalization approach to value, an overall capitalization rate is applied to the net income of the subject property, or a multiplier is applied to the potential gross rent of the subject property, to arrive at an indication of value.
 This approach to value is generally preferred for appraising income-producing properties because it can measure the value of future anticipated cash flows.
-This approach to value has not been applied in this appraisal.
+This approach to value has not been developed for this appraisal assignment.

 In the cost approach to value, the depreciated replacement value of the subject improvements is analyzed as of the date of valuation, including the contributing value of the land as if vacant.
 There are inherent difficulties in accurately estimating the total accrued depreciation when applying the cost approach to value to a property that is not new, or in like new condition.
 The measurement of accrued depreciation will more often than not be a subjective determination by the appraiser.
 While this approach can and does provide a benchmark against the other indications of value, the indication of value from the cost approach to value is typically given little weight in the valuation of a property.
-This approach to value has not been applied in this appraisal.
+This approach to value has not been developed for this appraisal assignment.

-Based on the analyses presented herein and the indications of value provided by the traditional approaches to value, it is my final conclusion that the market value of the fee simple interest of the subject parcel, as of April 17, 2025, is:
+Based on the analyses presented herein and the indications of value provided by the traditional approaches to value, it is my final conclusion that the market value of the fee simple interest of the subject property, as of May 14, 2025, is: